-Special education and skills are needed to care for children with special needs or those with disabilities.
-This course is designed to introduce childcare providers to different types of special needs, tools that can be used with children, and how to be an advocate for young children with special needs and their families.
+Special education skills are needed to care for children with special needs or those with disabilities.
+This course introduces childcare providers to different types of special needs, tools that can be used with children, and how to be an advocate for young children with special needs and their families.

 GE 402: Household Management

 Childcare positions may add household management responsibilities including schedule management, food preparation, cleaning, and pet care.
 This course defines household management and family assistant responsibilities, provides examples of weekly meal and activities schedules, and reviews the basic skills of cleaning, doing laundry, and sewing.